+It took me quite a while to figure out why the block button was my best friend: I hated conflict.
 Difficult conversations made me uncomfortable, so I tried my best to avoid them.
 Even if that meant blocking people and leaving them for dead.
 It wasn't right, but it was how I coped and it left me wondering how many relationships could've been saved through effective conflict resolution.

 That thought alone made me want to be better, if not for others, then certainly for myself.
 So, instead of running—and blocking—I committed to facing things head-on.
 It was rocky at first; I took things personally, was wildly defensive, and kept stumbling back to my old ways.

-Understand What The Real Issue Is.
+1.Understand What The Real Issue Is.

 Have you ever been (what seems to be) irrationally mad about a minor offense?
 Are you ever confused about why you're so sad or upset about something your friend or partner did?
 Truly, the most frustrating part about addressing conflict is being angry but not knowing or understanding why.

-Is it that you weren't invited or is that you feel neglected and you need more attention?
-Is it that the text offended you or is that it triggered an insecurity that you hadn't yet resolved?
+Is it that you weren't invited or is it that you feel neglected and you need more attention?
+Is it that the text offended you or is it that it triggered an insecurity that you hadn't yet resolved?
 Is his behavior that offensive, or does it remind you of someone you have a bad history with?

 More times than not, the problem you're upset about isn't the actual problem—it's a trigger.
 There's something deeper that lies within.
 Taking the time to think through things is critical for addressing whatever the real problem might be.
 The clearer you are about the problem, the better you can communicate and resolve it.
 Don't fly off the handle just yet, take time to actually dissect your emotions and come to terms with what the real problem is.

 To start, try asking yourself the following questions:

 - Why does this upset me?

 - What other feelings am I experiencing from this?
 Why?